Indigenous peoples of California: Languages

 A map of California tribal groups and languages at the time of European contact.

-Before European contact, native Californians spoke over 300 dialects of approximately 100 distinct languages.
+Before European contact, Native Californians spoke over 300 dialects of approximately 100 distinct languages.
 The large number of languages has been related to the ecological diversity of California, and to a sociopolitical organization into small tribelets (usually 100 individuals or fewer) with a shared "ideology that defined language boundaries as unalterable natural features inherent in the land".
 Together, the area had more linguistic diversity than all of Europe combined.

-"The majority of California Indian languages belong either to highly localized language families with two or three members (e.g. Yukian, Maiduan) or are language isolates (e.g. Karuk, Esselen)."
+According to Victor Golla, "The majority of California Indian languages belong either to highly localized language families with two or three members (e.g. Yukian, Maiduan) or are language isolates (e.g. Karuk, Esselen)."
 Of the remainder, most are Uto-Aztecan or Athapaskan languages.
 Larger groupings have been proposed.
 The Hokan superstock has the greatest time depth and has been most difficult to demonstrate; Penutian is somewhat less controversial.

 There is evidence suggestive that speakers of the Chumashan languages and Yukian languages, and possibly languages of southern Baja California such as Waikuri, were in California prior to the arrival of Penutian languages from the north and Uto-Aztecan from the east, perhaps predating even the Hokan languages.
 Wiyot and Yurok are distantly related to Algonquian languages in a larger grouping called Algic.
 The several Athapaskan languages are relatively recent arrivals, having arrived about 2000 years ago.